CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

 To implement the word count functionality as a custom skill, you'll create an Azure Function in your preferred language.

-> **Note:** In this exercise, you'll create a simple Node.JS function using the code editing capabilities in the Azure portal.
-In a production solution, you would typically use a development environment such as Visual Studio Code to create a function app in your preferred language (for example C#, Python, Node.JS, or Java) and publish it to Azure as part of a DevOps process.
+> **Note:** In this exercise, you'll create a simple Node.js function using the code editing capabilities in the Azure portal.
+In a production solution, you would typically use a development environment such as Visual Studio Code to create a function app in your preferred language (for example, C#, Python, Node.js, or Java) and publish it to Azure as part of a DevOps process.

 1. In the Azure Portal, on the home page, search for **Function App (1)** and select **Function App (2)** from the services.